+• Creativity session:

-- Creativity session: Students will decide on an application field (e.g., health, smart cities, etc.) and an outline of the project. - Implementation: - Technical architecture: Students will architect the solution that will be deployed in their project (e.g., decide which sensors to implement, which communication protocol they will use, etc.) based on the constraints of the selected application field. - Technical implementation: Working in small groups, students will implement their solution using the provided materials (computer-on-module, sensors, actuators, etc.). - Presentation: Students will present their project, more particularly: - What problem is their project trying to solve? - What is the technical architecture?
-How was teamwork divided? - What are business use cases that could fit their project?
+Students will choose an application field (e.g., health, smart cities, etc.) and the project outline.

+- Implementation: - 1.
+Technical architecture: Students will architect the solution that will be deployed in their project (e.g., decide which sensors to implement, which communication protocol they will use, etc.) based on the constraints of the selected application field. - 2.
+Technical implementation: Working in small groups, students will implement their solution using the provided materials (computer-on-module, sensors, actuators, etc.). - Presentation: Students will present their project, more particularly: - 1.
+What problem is their project trying to solve? - 2.
+What is the technical architecture?
+How was teamwork divided? - 3.
+What are business use cases that could fit their project?